yarisvt/tyk-docs/tyk-docs/content/publish/customise/custom-developer-portal.md

 If you want to allow developer registration but add an additional layer of verification, you can use the developer `inactive` attribute to handle it.
 By default, it is `false`, and you can set it to `true` if additional verification is needed.
 To make this work, you need to add additional logic to your custom portal code.

 ### Updating a Developer.
-Example: Adding custom fields
+Example: Adding Custom Fields

 Let's say we want to add new custom "field" to the developer, to store some internal meta information.
 Tyk so far does not support PATCH semantics, e.g. you cannot update only single field, you need to provide the full modified record.